QwantResearch/cozy-stack/docs/fulltext.md

 It is responsible for making the appropriate checks before trying any manipulation and locking or unlocking a mutex if needed.
 The following functions all lock the mutex: `indexController.UpdateIndex()`, `indexController.DeleteIndex()`, `indexController.DeleteAllIndexesInstance()`, `indexController.Replicate()`, `indexController.ReplicateAll()`, `indexController.ReIndex()`, `indexController.ReIndexAll()`, `indexController.initializeIndexes()`.

-The `indexController.init()` calls `indexController.initializeIndexes()` for each instance.
-This function sets the options returned by `indexController.GetOptionsInstance()` and allocates the right `InstanceIndex` object and initializes it, calling `instanceIndex.initializeIndexDocType()` on each doctype.
+The `indexController.Init()` calls `indexController.initializeIndexes()` for each instance.
+This function sets the options returned by `indexController.GetOptionsInstance()` (reading from a `config.yml` file if found else using default) and allocates the right `InstanceIndex` object.
+It then tells it to write the options to the file and initializes its indexes, calling `instanceIndex.initializeIndexDocType()` on each doctype.

 ### IndexInstance